Raleigh, North Carolina: 20th century

 In 1953, WNAO-TV, channel 28, became the city's first television station, though it folded in 1957.
+Raleigh experienced significant damage from Hurricane Hazel in 1954.

 With the opening of the Research Triangle Park in 1959, Raleigh began to experience a population increase, resulting in a total city population of 100,000 by 1960.
 In 1960, the Census Bureau reported Raleigh's population as 76.4% White and 23.4% Black.

 Following the passage of the federal Voting Rights Act of 1965, one of the main achievements of the Civil Rights Movement and the Lyndon B. Johnson presidency, political participation and voting by African Americans in Raleigh increased rapidly.

-From the early-to-mid 20th century East Hargett Street was known as Raleigh's "Black Main Street" and hosted numerous Black-owned businesses.
+From the early to mid-20th century, East Hargett Street was known as Raleigh's "Black Main Street" and hosted numerous Black-owned businesses.
 The area declined after the city desegregated its establishments.
 Another of Raleigh's oldest Black neighborhoods, Fourth Ward, was demolished starting in 1971, with about 600 homes and 60 businesses south of downtown gone as a result of urban renewal, and 1,600 people forced to move.
-It was claimed housing was substandard and the area had a lot of crime.
+It was claimed that housing was substandard and the area had a lot of crime.

-By the early 1970s people in Raleigh were growing increasingly concerned about growth and urban sprawl.
+By the early 1970s, people in Raleigh were growing increasingly concerned about growth and urban sprawl.
 Community organizations felt that municipal offices were being too heavily influenced by business interests when the city's population was rapidly growing and various development projects were being proposed.
 At their behest, the municipal elections were altered so that the mayor was to be directly elected, instead of being selected by the city council.
 Most city council seats were then made responsible to districts, instead of being held at-large.
 The 1973 elections were the first contests affected by the reforms.
-City Councilman Clarence Lightner defeated Raleigh Merchants bureau Executive Director G. Wesley Williams to become Raleigh's first Black mayor, and thus the first Black mayor in a major White-majority city in the South.
+City councilman Clarence Lightner defeated Raleigh Merchants Bureau executive director G. Wesley Williams to become Raleigh's first Black mayor, and thus the first Black mayor in a major White-majority city in the South.